Feels (song)

-"Feels" is a song by Scottish DJ and record producer Calvin Harris featuring American musicians Pharrell Williams, Katy Perry, and Big Sean.
-It was released on 15 June 2017 through Columbia Records as the fourth single from his fifth studio album, Funk Wav Bounces Vol. 1 (2017).
+"Feels" is a song by the Scottish DJ and record producer Calvin Harris featuring the American musicians Pharrell Williams, Katy Perry and Big Sean.
+It was released on 15 June 2017 through Columbia Records as the fourth single from Harris's fifth album, Funk Wav Bounces Vol. 1 (2017).
 Starrah assisted the artists in writing the song.

 "Feels" peaked at number one in Belgium, Iceland, Israel, Latvia, Lebanon, Poland, and the United Kingdom.
 Elsewhere, it charted within the top ten in Argentina, Australia, Austria, Canada, Costa Rica, the Czech Republic, Denmark, Finland, France, Germany, Hungary, Ireland, Malaysia, the Netherlands, New Zealand, Norway, Panama, Paraguay, Portugal, Slovakia, Serbia, Slovenia and Switzerland as well as the top 20 in Italy, Sweden and the United States.
 Emil Nava directed two music videos for the song, which respectively premiered in June and August 2017.

 Background and release

 During 2011, Harris was planned to open for Katy Perry in the latter's California Dreams Tour.
 When he cancelled his appearance on the tour, it caused a disagreement between the two.
 According to her, they eventually "bumped into each other" during a Vanity Fair Oscar party.
 Harris then said that he had a song Perry should "check out".
 She later agreed and collaborated in the song.
 Other than Perry, Pharrell Williams and Big Sean collaborated in the song.
 Starrah helped write the song; the song was produced by Harris himself.
 Harris announced his fifth album, titled Funk Wav Bounces Vol. 1 on 9 May 2017.
 On 14 June, Harris revealed that he would release the fourth single from the album, titled "Feels".
 The post included the single's cover art and credits.
 The song was released on 15 June, before the album's release date on 30 June.